ALIENS INELIGIBLE TO RECEIVE VISAS & INELIGIBLE FOR

 actually imposed" in section 212(a)(9) and "sentences to confinement

-actually imposed" in section 212(a)(10) appeared in the Act, at the same
+actually imposed" in section 212(a)(10) appeared in the Act, at

 time, in successive paragraphs, and relate to the same object and